Andy4495/BoydPrinter/README.md

   Sends a carriage return to the printer.
 This prints any characters currently in the print buffer, advances the paper, and returns the print head to its home position.

     void printff();
   Sends a form feed to the printer.
-This advances the paper and returns the print head to its home position and clears the print buffer without printing any characters.
-There was a dedicated "PF" key on the calculator to perform this function.
+This advances the paper and returns the print head to its home position without printing any characters. **It does not clear the print buffer.** There was a dedicated "PF" key on the calculator to perform this function.
 It may be desirable to implement a dedicated key on the Arduino controller as well, since this function is used to advance the paper when loading a new paper roll.

     void cancelprint();
   Clears the print buffer, but does not advance the paper or move the print head.
 This command would typically be used to clear out characters previously sent with print() without printing them.